KoningWouter/koningwouter.github.io/TARGETS_TAB_GUIDE.md

   - 👤 **Profile Icon** (gold) - Opens player's Torn profile
   - ⚔️ **Attack Icon** (red) - Opens attack page for this player

+**Filtering:** Targets are filtered **server-side by the API** using `minff=2.00` and `maxff=3.00` parameters to show only players with fair fight values between 2.00 and 3.00.

-**Sorting:** The table is automatically sorted by Fair Fight in ascending order (lowest values at the top) to help you find the easiest targets first.
+**Sorting:** The targets are automatically sorted by Fair Fight in ascending order (lowest values at the top) to help you find the easiest targets first.

 ### 3. **Pagination**
 - **Pagination controls displayed at both TOP and BOTTOM** of the table for convenience
 - **Previous Button**: Navigate to previous page (disabled on first page)
 - **Page Input Field**: Type any page number and press Enter or blur to jump directly to that page
-- **Next Button**: Navigate to next page (disabled when fewer than 50 items returned)
+- **Next Button**: Navigate to next page (disabled when API returns fewer items than the page size)
-- Pagination uses the `offset` parameter for API calls (0, 50, 100, 150, etc.)
+- Pagination uses the `offset` parameter for API calls
-- Page size: **50 items per page** (set via `limit=50` parameter)
+- Page size: Determined by the API's default limit (typically 20 items per page)
-- "Has more" is determined by checking if the API returned a full page (50 items)
+- "Has more" is determined by checking if the API returned a full page
 - Both top and bottom pagination controls are fully synchronized

 ### 4. **Interactive Features**